tears-mysthrala/Oroitz/README.md

 4. Activate the Poetry shell with `poetry shell`, or prefix commands with `poetry run`.
 5. Run the quality checks: `poetry run pytest` for tests and `poetry run ruff check .` for linting.

 Volatility 3 is listed as a dependency in `pyproject.toml`; no additional manual installation is required for local development.
-Real memory samples are included in the `samples/` directory for testing the Volatility integration.
-The system automatically detects symbol tables from memory images - no manual profile configuration needed.
+Representative memory images are not committed to this repository because they are large and may contain sensitive data.
+To obtain approved test samples, use `assets/samples.json` together with the helper script `scripts/fetch_samples.py` which will download verified samples into the local `samples/` directory.
+See `samples/README.md` for instructions and licensing/provenance guidance.
+The system automatically detects symbol tables from memory images — no manual profile configuration needed.

 ### Running Oroitz